 - Just to clarify a point I made above: I definitely don’t mean to imply that characters with mental health issues can’t be compelling if their behavior is erratic or illogical.
 I just don’t think Jessica Jones is doing a good job of exploring that, if, indeed, that’s even what it’s setting out to do.
-Regardless, I recommend the CW’s Crazy Ex-Girlfriend and the John Green novel Turtles All The Way Down as stories that feature protagonists with mental health issues whose sometimes erratic behavior is compelling explored.
+Regardless, I recommend the CW’s Crazy Ex-Girlfriend and the John Green novel Turtles All The Way Down as stories that feature protagonists with mental health issues whose sometimes erratic behavior is compellingly explored.

 - Shakina Nayfack, who plays the pawnshop owner in this episode, also had a recurring role on Hulu’s Difficult People, which is another show I highly recommend checking out.